 Derivative Classification.
-USAF policy is to identify, classify, downgrade, declassify, mark, protect, and destroy classified information consistent with national policy.
+USAF policy is to identify, classify, downgrade, declassify, mark, and protect classified information and records, and to destroy classified records containing classified information, consistent with national policy.
 CUI will also be protected per national policy.
-Within the Department of Defense all cleared personnel are authorized to derivatively classify information, if: 1) they have received initial training before making derivative classification decisions, and 2) they have received refresher training at least once every two years.
+Within the Department of Defense all cleared personnel are authorized to derivatively classify information, if: 1) they have received initial training before making derivative classification decisions, and 2) they have receiver refresher training every year.
 Derivative classification is the incorporating, paraphrasing, restating, or generating classified information in a new form or document.
 Derivative classifiers must use authorized types of sources for making decisions.
 One of the most important responsibilities of the derivative classifier is to observe and respect the classification determinations made by an original classification authority.